leelacceber/Projects/Personal/Table.md

 ![](../assets/images/table/prototype 2 bed.jpeg){:width="70%"}

 So that's it, prototype 2 is the one I am using now.
-I will see if there is any problem with it and update you if a prototype 3 is required.
+I will see if there is any problem with it and give an update if a prototype 3 is required.